izot/smartserver-driver-template/README.md

 		#filetype,dtd
 		"Device Type",Protocol,"Program ID","Default App","Default Sys","Auto App Load","Auto Sys Load","Graphics File",Default
 		<your_driver>_device,<your_driver>,<your_device_Program_ID>,,,false,false,,false
-8. Using the SmartServer IoT CMS' Device Widget with the SEGMENT CONTROLLER tab selected:
+8. Open the SmartServer CMS Devices widget and then click the Segment Controller tab.
-    * Click on the vertical three dots next to the SmartServer IoT to select the Update menu.
+9. Click the vertical three dots next to the SmartServer.
+10. Click the Update actopm.
-    * Drag and drop the newly created GLPO file into the Update Loader (Drop new update loader here) box,
+11. Drag the newly created GLPO file into the Update Loader (Drop new update loader here) box.
-    * Click the file icon to save the driver package into the CMS and click the import icon to load the driver to the SmartServer IoT.
-Some time later, the new driver will be loaded and running as service (cdriver:<your driver identifier>) under Supervisorctl.
+12. Click the file icon to save the driver package into the CMS and then click the import icon to load the driver to the SmartServer.
+The SmartServer will load and run the new driver as a service (cdriver:<your driver identifier>) under Supervisorctl.
-9. Using the CMS' Device Type Widget:
+13. Open the CMS Device Types widget.
-	  * Click on the Import device type icon and then drag and drop the example_xif.xpl (<driver identifier>_xif.ext) file into the "DROP FILE HERE" box and click on the IMPORT FILE button to load the XIF file to the SmartServer IoT.
+14. Click on Import Device Type buitton and then drag the example_xif.xpl (<driver identifier>_xif.ext) file to the "DROP FILE HERE" box and click on the IMPORT FILE button to load the XIF file to the SmartServer
-    * Click on the BACK button and wait until the device type shows up in the Device Type Widget.
+15. Click the Back button and wait until the device type appears in the Device Types widget.
-10. Using the SmartServer IoT CMS' Device Widget with the EDGE DEVICES tab selected:
+16. Open the SmartServer CMS Devices widget and then click the Edge Devices tab.
-	  * Click on the "+" button to create a device with the following info:
+17. Click the "+" button to create a device with the following settings:
 		  name: <your device name>_1,  UID: 001, Integration Method: Manual assignment, Driver: <your driver identifier>, and select the one and only available device types and click the SAVE button.
-	    Wait until the newly created device shows up in the Device Widget and shown in blue (licensed, not purple - unlicensed) color.
+	    Wait until the newly created device appears in the Devices widget and is shown in blue (licensed, not purple - unlicensed) color.
-    * Click on the three vertical dots next to the newly created device and select the Provision menu.
+18. Click the three vertical dots next to the newly created device and then select the Provision action.
-11. Using the Datapoint Browser Widget, you can browse the datapoint values.
+19. Using the Datapoints widget, you can browse the datapoint values.
 If you are using the attached example_xif.xpl XIF file, this example/ETI driver specific rules apply:
 	  * Device's unid (Name under CMS Devices Widget) is mapped to ETI's $dev_uid
 	  * Datapoint name designation RO=ReadOnly and RW-Read/Write access
 	  * In ETI, the Address column in XIF file designates the device reg index and mapped to ETI's $reg_index.
 (This